-January is always one of the best times of the year to start a new chapter of your health.
-It's an unavoidable annual time of change, and it's full of people intending to make themselves better people, often by starting out trying to exercise more, and that's not a bad thing to do.
+January and Summer are always the best times of the year to start a new chapter of your health.
+It’s an unavoidable annual time of change, and it’s full of people intending to make themselves better people, often by starting out trying to exercise more, and that’s not a bad thing to do.
 If it helps you to push yourself, then embrace it.
-One of the best ways to strike while the iron is hot is by taking a new challenge, or a January workout challenge like this one.
+One of the best ways to strike while the iron is hot is by taking a new challenge, or a workout challenge like this one.

-We’ve put together an excellent way to help get the ball rolling gently in a way that lets you exercise from home for just a few minutes a day and help you become an all-round fitter person.
-All of the exercises need no equipment to do, and you only need to do them three times per week to push top the next level.
-It’s simple, but it really is an awesome way to get your ready for the fitter year ahead!
+We’ve put together an excellent way to help get the ball rolling gently in a way that lets you exercise from home for just a few minutes a day and help you become an all-around fitter person.
+All of the exercises need no equipment to do, and you only need to do them three times per week to push to the next level.
+It’s simple, but it really is an awesome way to get you ready for the fitter year ahead!